pagu-project/pagu/deployment/README.md

 FLUSH PRIVILEGES;
 ```

-#### Docker Network Setup
+### Docker Network Setup

-To enable Docker containers to communicate with each other on the same network, you need to create an external network and share it between the containers.
+To enable Docker containers to communicate on the same network,
-Use the following command to create the network:
+create an external Docker network with the following command:

 ```bash
 docker network create pagu_network
 ```

-### Deployment Overview
+## Deployment Overview

 The deployment system operates as follows:

 - **Latest Version**: Triggered when changes are pushed to the `main` branch.
 - **Stable Version**: Triggered when a new stable version is released.

-### Releasing a Stable Version
+## Releasing a Stable Version

 To release and deploy a *Stable* version, create a Git tag and push it to the repository.
 Follow these steps: